Loss Control Insights for Contractors

 - Able to Stop Work—authorized to protect employees by stopping work until a hazard or dangerous condition can be corrected.

-How to Designate a Competent PersonA competent person should not be chosen lightly.
+How Do I Designate a Competent Person?A competent person should not be chosen lightly.
 When an employee is considered a “competent person,” it isn’t just a compliment—it is a serious obligation.
 To be fully in compliance with OSHA (and to fully protect your employees), you need to identify someone by name who meets the competent person criteria outlined above.

 Depending on the size of your worksite and span of your operations, you may need to designate more than one competent person.
 List the names of your competent people in your safety programs and materials to make sure everyone is on the same page.